 - Time Limit: 20 Hours

 - Ride Ends: 02:00 on February 10th

 - Start: Joshua Tree Valero, 61794 Twentynine Palms Highway, Joshua Tree, CA 92252

 The route itself has huge expansive views across the Mojave desert including mountains, sand dunes, Joshua trees, railroad lines, the Ivanpah solar power plant, even the casino lights of Primm, Jean and Vegas.
 Riders can see for 50+ miles at several vista points.
 Traffic is generally quite light and often 10 or 15 minutes go by without a car passing.
 Climbing is reasonable at 8500 feet, but concentrated mostly 2 massive climbs, and 2 smaller climbs.
 Wind is normally blowing toward Vegas, so it’s possible to have a tailwind the whole way there!
-Pavement quality is good for the most part, but there are a number of miles that are rough with many potholes.
+Pavement quality is good for the most part as most has been recently repaved, but there are a number of miles that have a few avoidable potholes.
 23mm tires will work, but 25 or 28mm would be wiser.
 Since cell connectivity is limited and spotty, the SAG will sweep the route to make sure no one is left out there.